English

 Is it worth visiting Tokyo Skytree?

 Yes, visiting Tokyo Skytree is definitely worth it.
 Tokyo Skytree, Japan's tallest tower, offers stunning views of the city skyline and surrounding areas.
-The observation deck even offers a clear view of Mount Fuji on a good day, and there are also various shopping, dining, and entertainment options available as well.
+The observation deck even offers a clear view of Mount Fuji on a good day, and there are also various shopping, dining, and entertainment options available.

 Is there a dress code to be followed at Tokyo Skytree?